ZephyrCarter/troop223.github.io/index.md

 This sheet will need some basic info filled out, like address, phone number, and employment, and just some other things like that.
 <br>
-you will then have to pay about ~90 dollars as an acceptance fee, after which you will be a accepted.
+You will then have to pay about ~90 dollars as a fee, after which you will be a accepted.
   <br>

-Congrats! you are now an official Boy Scout of America!
-The next thing you will need is a uniform and Scout Book to look the part.
+Congrats!
+You are now an official Boy Scout of America!
+The next thing you will need is a uniform and Scout Handbook to look the part.

 A Scout uniform is an important part of being a Scout.
-The uniform shows not only your friends and family, but also the entire country that you are a compatent Boy Scout of America.
+The uniform shows not only your friends and family, but also the entire Country that you are a competent Boy Scout of America.
   <p>
 A Scout uniform, which is also called a Class A, consists of four elements: